-- significant fluctuations in our operations, cash flows and the trading price of our common stock from period to period; - our failure to attract and retain our executive officers and other key personnel; - a significant portion of our revenues are subject to rate regulation either by government entities or by local third-party collecting societies throughout the world and rates on other income streams may be set by governmental proceedings, which may limit our profitability; - risks associated with obtaining, maintaining, protecting and enforcing our intellectual property rights; - our involvement in intellectual property litigation; - threats to our business associated with digital piracy, including organized industrial piracy; - an impairment in the carrying value of goodwill or other intangible and long-lived assets; - the impact of, and risks inherent in, acquisitions or other business combinations; - risks inherent to our outsourcing certain finance and accounting functions; - the fact that we have engaged in substantial restructuring activities in the past, and may need to implement further restructurings in the future and our restructuring efforts may not be successful or generate expected cost savings; - our ability to maintain the security of information relating to our customers, employees and vendors and our music: - risks related to evolving laws and regulations concerning data privacy which might result in increased regulation and different industry standards; - legislation limiting the terms by which an individual can be bound under a "personal services" contract; - new legislation that affects the terms of our contracts with recording artists and songwriters; - a potential loss of catalog if it is determined that recording artists have a right to recapture U.S. rights in their recordings under the U.S. Copyright Act; - potential employment and withholding liabilities if our recording artists and songwriters are characterized as employees; - any delays and difficulties in satisfying obligations incident to being a public company; - the impact of our substantial leverage on our ability to raise additional capital to fund our operations, on our ability to react to changes in the economy or our industry and on our ability to meet our obligations under our indebtedness; - the ability to generate sufficient cash to service all of our indebtedness, and the risk that we may be forced to take other actions to satisfy our obligations under our indebtedness, which may not be successful; - the fact that our debt agreements contain restrictions that may limit our flexibility in operating our business: - the significant amount of cash required to service our indebtedness and the ability to generate cash or refinance indebtedness as it becomes due depends on many factors, some of which are beyond our control; - our indebtedness levels, and the fact that we may be able to incur substantially more indebtedness, which may increase the risks created by our substantial indebtedness; - risks of downgrade, suspension or withdrawal of the rating assigned by a rating agency to us could impact our cost of capital; - the dual class structure of our common stock and Access's existing ownership of our Class B Common Stock have the effect of concentrating control over our management and affairs and over matters requiring stockholder approval with Access; and - risks related to other factors discussed under "Risk Factors" in our Annual Report on Form 10-K for fiscal year 2022.
+- significant fluctuations in our operations, cash flows and the trading price of our common stock from period to period; - our failure to attract and retain our executive officers and other key personnel; - a significant portion of our revenues are subject to rate regulation either by government entities or by local third-party collecting societies throughout the world and rates on other income streams may be set by governmental proceedings, which may limit our profitability; - risks associated with obtaining, maintaining, protecting and enforcing our intellectual property rights; - our involvement in intellectual property litigation; - threats to our business associated with digital piracy, including organized industrial piracy; - an impairment in the carrying value of goodwill or other intangible and long-lived assets; - the impact of, and risks inherent in, acquisitions or other business combinations; - risks inherent to our outsourcing certain finance and accounting functions; - the fact that we have engaged in substantial restructuring activities in the past, and may need to implement further restructurings in the future and our restructuring efforts may not be successful or generate expected cost savings; - our ability to maintain the security of information relating to our customers, employees and vendors and our music; - risks related to evolving laws and regulations concerning data privacy which might result in increased regulation and different industry standards; - new legislation that affects the terms of our contracts with recording artists and songwriters; - a potential loss of catalog if it is determined that recording artists have a right to recapture U.S. rights in their recordings under the U.S. Copyright Act; - any delays and difficulties in satisfying obligations incident to being a public company; - the impact of our substantial leverage on our ability to raise additional capital to fund our operations, on our ability to react to changes in the economy or our industry and on our ability to meet our obligations under our indebtedness: - the ability to generate sufficient cash to service all of our indebtedness, and the risk that we may be forced to take other actions to satisfy our obligations under our indebtedness, which may not be successful; - the fact that our debt agreements contain restrictions that may limit our flexibility in operating our business; - the significant amount of cash required to service our indebtedness and the ability to generate cash or refinance indebtedness as it becomes due depends on many factors, some of which are beyond our control; - our indebtedness levels, and the fact that we may be able to incur substantially more indebtedness, which may increase the risks created by our substantial indebtedness; - risks of downgrade, suspension or withdrawal of the rating assigned by a rating agency to us could impact our cost of capital; - the dual class structure of our common stock and Access's existing ownership of our Class B Common Stock have the effect of concentrating control over our management and affairs and over matters requiring stockholder approval with Access; - the fact that we maintain certain cash deposits in excess of Federal Deposit Insurance Commission ("FDIC") insurance limits, which could have an adverse effect on liquidity and financial performance in the event of a bank failure or receivership; and - risks related to other factors discussed under "Risk Factors" in our Annual Report on Form 10-K for fiscal year 2023.